pmgducati/ST-Pi-Switch/README.md

 DONE!

-Thanks Rob Stenzinger for all your Help!
+Thanks Rob S. for all your Help!